Titan

 The Cassini-Huygens mission, a collaboration between NASA, ESA, and ASI, greatly expanded our understanding of Titan.
 The Huygens probe, which landed on Titan in 2005, revealed that Titan’s surface is dotted with lakes and seas of liquid hydrocarbons, mainly methane and ethane, concentrated around its polar regions.

-Titan also exhibits diverse surface features, including dunes, rivers, craters, and cryovolcanoes.
+The second largest moon in our Solar system, Titan also exhibits diverse surface features, including dunes, rivers, craters, and cryovolcanoes.
 The presence of cryovolcanoes, which spew ammonia-rich water instead of molten rock, suggests active geological processes beneath its surface.
 These geological activities, combined with Titan’s thick atmosphere, make it one of the most Earth-like worlds in our Solar System.

 The atmosphere of Titan is primarily composed of nitrogen (about 98%) with minor components such as methane, ethane, and hydrogen.
 The interaction of sunlight with methane in Titan’s upper atmosphere leads to the formation of complex hydrocarbons and organonitrogen compounds, which settle into a thick, orange-hued haze that obscures the moon’s surface.
 This haze contributes to Titan’s unique climate and weather patterns.